nymlab/vectis/contracts/README.md

 Below is a summary of the [roles](#roles) and [functionalities](#functionalities) that the contracts expose.

-We also provide a [factory](#factory) contract to instantiate the SCW, this allows service providers to hep users instantiate SCW and keep track of the wallets they potentially are guardians / relayers of.
+We also provide a [factory](#factory) contract to instantiate the SCW, this allows service providers to help users instantiate SCW and keep track of the wallets they potentially are guardians / relayers of.

 [cw-1 specifications]: (https://crates.io/crates/cw1)